 Sometimes, it seems like we would be better off staying inside with the windows closed on high-pollen-count days.
 But you don’t have to avoid the outdoors completely to defend against allergies.
 Pollen production is at its highest from morning until noon, so save your outdoor hike or jog for the late afternoon when the pollen count is lower.

 A tree will produce less pollen if there are fewer branches on it.
 If you have a large oak in your yard, early spring may be the perfect time to schedule tree pruning to reduce pollen in your yard.
 If your pollen allergies are severe—if you have asthma, for instance—you may even consider removing a tree that is too close to your house.
+Make sure you contact SID Mourning Tree Services.
 Our Austin, TX, lot-clearing services will help you accomplish this task quickly and safely.